infinum/eightshift-docs/website/forms/intro.md

 - Extensibility: Take advantage of the plugin's extendable architecture, allowing you to integrate additional functionalities as per your project's needs.
 We develop for developers by providing a solid foundation for you to build upon.

-- Multi-Language Support: Create multilingual forms effortlessly, catering to a diverse audience and user base.
+- Multi-Language Support: Create multilingual forms effortlessly with our built-in support for WPML or any other multilingual plugin.

-- Third-Party Integrations: Seamlessly integrate with various third-party services, enhancing the functionality and power of your forms.
+- Third-Party Integrations: Seamlessly integrate with various third-party services, enhancing the functionality and power of your forms like Hubspot, Mailchimp, Greenhouse, and many others.

+- Multi-Step Forms: Create multi-step forms with ease, allowing you to break down complex forms into smaller, more manageable chunks.

+- Multi-flow Forms: Create multi-flow forms with ease, allowing you to create multiple forms with different fields and conditions.

+- Accessibility: Create accessible forms with ease, allowing you to create forms that are accessible to all users.

 Whether you're a seasoned developer seeking to optimize your form-building process or a beginner looking for a reliable and feature-rich solution, Eightshift Forms has something to offer for everyone.